 That being said, the legal reasons a landlord can evict a tenant are perhaps broader than you might think.
 Below we’ll take a closer look at the eviction process and some of the reasons that a landlord can evict you.

 While it’s good to know that there’s some protection against unscrupulous landlords who might be wondering: “Can you evict someone for no reason?”
 That doesn’t mean you shouldn’t be aware of the reasons for eviction and how the general process works (though it varies from state to state).
 In general:

 - Your lease will be terminated with proper notice, as set out by your state — this could be anywhere from 7 days to 30.

-- If you do not vacate the property upon the termination of your lease (which, if you do not think the termination is valid you likely would not), an action will be filed with the local eviction court.
+- If you do not vacate the property upon the termination of your lease (which, if you do not think the termination is valid, you likely would not), an action will be filed with the local eviction court.

-And that’s where we come in.
-Bennett Movers offers eviction moving services, specializing in New York, that helps you vacate the property quickly and affordably.
+And that’s where eviction moving specialists like Bennett Movers can be a lifesaver.
+If you live in New York or New Jersey, Bennett Movers can help you vacate the property quickly and affordably.
 In addition to helping you move, we can also help you file the necessary eviction paperwork and obtain short-term storage for your belongings while you search for a new place to live.

 If you are undergoing the eviction process or think that you may be evicted soon, contact us to learn more about Bennett Movers and how we can assist you.